Thalindor/Thalindor/README.md

 <h3 align="center">A passionate student from Turkey</h3>
 <h3 align="left">I am a passionate student interested in cybersecurity, network, backend, and frontend development, with a strong focus on web projects.</h3>

-- 🌱 I’m currently learning **Microservices, Spring boot, Spring Cloud, Java**
+- 🌱 I’m currently learning **Microservices, Spring boot, Spring Cloud, Java, Network**

 - 📫 Reach me **berdan***@gmail.com**

+- 📄 I usually use React and Node.js in my projects.

 ## My Projects
 Here are some of my projects along with brief descriptions: